Vocal Coach vs. Vocal Teacher

 Often we hear these two terms used interchangeably, but there is a difference between a "Vocal Coach" and a "Vocal Teacher".

-A Vocal Teacher is a Music Teacher who teaches technique, health practice, and vocal production.
+A Vocal Teacher is a Music Teacher who teaches technique, healthy practice, and vocal production.
 A Vocal Teacher may also be a professional, but they have gone the extra mile to study Vocal Pedagogy (the study of how we sing physically) and techniques that help singers increase stamina, sound production, bodily health benefits, and ear training.
 Their knowledge is more broad based and they use various techniques to make sure your unique sound is the best it can be.
 Vocal Teachers include Choir Directors and Private Teachers with a focus on Pedagogy.

 While both are teachers, many vocal teachers fall under one "banner" or the other.
 Before deciding that you or a loved one wants to take "voice lessons", it helps to know what the goal is.